Here’s What You Need to Know About the Probuphine Implant

 Probuphine is the very first breakthrough buprenorphine implant.
 What is buprenorphine, you ask?
 It’s a common prescription for opioid addiction treatment and it prevents withdrawal symptoms.
+Buprenorphine is an ingredient found in Suboxone and Subutex.

-Important Implant Info
+Important Implant Info.

 Probuphine is designed to prevent things like opioid cravings and physical withdrawal symptoms.
 Buprenorphine released by the implant floods the receptors in your brain that typically attract and hold opioids.
 This simple act helps relieve symptoms like nausea, insomnia, and irritability normally experienced during early opioid withdrawal.